 An example of an ambident nucleophile is the thiocyanate ion which has the chemical formula of SCN–.
 This ion can execute nucleophilic attacks from either the sulphur atom or the nitrogen atom.
 The nucleophilic substitution reactions of alkyl halides involving this ion often result in the formation of a mixture of the following products: alkyl isothiocyanates with the chemical formula R-NCS and alkyl thiocyanates with the chemical formula R-SCN.

 Therefore, an ambident nucleophile can be thought of as an anionic nucleophile in which the negative charge of the ion is delocalized over two different atoms by resonance effects.
 Commonly, enolate ions exhibit this quality.
 An illustration of such a resonance structure of an ambident nucleophile is illustrated below.

 Types of Nucleophiles

 Commonly, the following species form good nucleophiles:

-- Halogens – the diatomic form of a halogen does not exhibit nucleophilic qualities.
-However, the anionic form of these halogens are great nucleophiles.
+- Halogens – The diatomic form of a halogen does not exhibit nucleophilic qualities.
+However, the anionic forms of these halogens are great nucleophiles.
 An example of this observation is: diatomic iodine (I2) does not act as nucleophile whereas I– is the strongest nucleophile in a polar, protic solvent.

-- Sulphur – due to the large size, the relative ease in its polarization, and the easily accessible lone electron pairs, sulphur has many nucleophilic qualities.
+- Sulphur – Due to the large size, the relative ease in its polarisation, and the easily accessible lone electron pairs, sulphur has many nucleophilic qualities.
 Hydrogen sulphide (H2S) is a great example of a nucleophile containing sulphur.

 - Nitrogen – Nitrogen is known to form many nucleophiles such as amines, azides, ammonia, and nitrides.
 Even amides are known to exhibit nucleophilic qualities.